If you want to receive more information about news for the undocumented, subscribe to our community on WhatsApp. Please check our library here.

 TD Bank: Has a 4.95 monthly maintenance fee that can’t be waived, but no overdraft fees.

-How to open a bank account with just a passport?
+Can I open an account with just a passport?

 Alliant Credit Union, Citibank, PNC and Wells Fargo let customers open debit accounts with official IDs that contain photos, like passports.
 We have evidence of immigrants that have been able to open accounts with just their passports in these banks.